prometheus/proposals/proposals/0065-issue-pr-label-system.md

 * Enable automated tooling to assist with workflow management
 * Create consistency across Prometheus ecosystem repositories
 * Reduce maintainer cognitive load when evaluating what needs attention
+* Help new contributors to identify suitable issues to work on

 ### Audience